-If your purchase option includes the Combination Wireless LAN & Bluetooth module (either Intel® or 3rd Party) then install the driver as instructed overleaf.
+If your purchase option includes a Combination Wireless LAN & Bluetooth mod- ule then install the driver for the appropriate module as instructed as instructed overleaf.

 Make sure that the module is on (i.e. the system is not in Airplane Mode) before installing the driver.